crsnbogdan/TOP-Battleship/README.md

 TO DO:
 - add special CSS styling for both hit board pieces, and ship pieces
 - build UI
+- show when either the player or the computer won via text

 TECHNOLOGIES USED: HTML, CSS, JS, Webpack, NPM, Jest

 WHAT I'VE LEARNED:
 - how to write tests to see if a unit of code works as expected
+- how to create mocks for tests